SecJS/Utils/README.md

 // you can use toJSON method to get the instance informations in JSON console.log(existentFile.toJSON()) // { ...infos }

+// you can make a copy from existentFile using copy console.log(existentFile.copySync('path/to/copy.txt'))

+// you can move existentFile to other path using move console.log(existentFile.moveSync('path/to/move.txt'))

-// File uses readable streams in async methods to not block the event loop when handling huge files content await existentFile.load() await existentFile.remove() await existentFile.create() await existentFile.getContent()
+// File uses readable streams in async methods to not block the event loop when handling huge files content await existentFile.load() await existentFile.copy() await existentFile.move() await existentFile.remove() await existentFile.create() await existentFile.getContent()